Vajrayogini and Vajravarahi as Dakini:

 Left hand: Skull cup

-They hold a khatvanga (topped with Vajra) on their right shoulder which symbolizes their spiritual consort.
+They hold a khatvanga (topped with Vajra) on their left shoulder which symbolizes their spiritual consort.

 Both of them wear the bone ornaments including the skull crown, bracelets, armlets, anklets, waist belt and necklaces.